dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

     ansible-playbook -i /etc/ansible/ocp-with-glusterfs-registry \
     /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-glusterfs/registry.yml

+This creates a new CNS deployment just for infrastructure workloads on the infrastructure nodes.
+This will take 6-7 minutes to complete and also create `PersistentVolume` and `PersistentVolumeClaim` objects for CNS volume that will serve the registry as a backend.

+&#8680; Now, run the following playbook to update the registry:

+    ansible-playbook -i /etc/ansible/ocp-with-glusterfs-registry /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/openshift-hosted.yml

+This will take another 2-3 minutes.

+!!!
+Warning
+    Currently there is a bug in `openshift-ansible` that will cause this playbook to fail when attempting to migrate data from the existing registry.
+The task `Activate registry maintenance mode` will fail.
+Nevertheless the registry is updated like you will see below.

 &#8680; Disable scheduling on the Master again:

     oadm manage-node master.lab --schedulable=false

-This will take about 6-7 minutes to complete.

-The playbook should succeed without any failures.
-After it completes you have a Registry that uses CNS to store container images.
+Now you have a Registry that uses CNS to store container images.
 It has automatically been scaled to 3 pods for high availability too.

 &#8680; Log in as `operator` in the `default` namespace